ldcorentin/snake-AI/README.md

 This is an attempt to make a neural network based on a genetic algorithm

 ## Getting Started
-To run this program, you just have to have javascript activate in your browser then open index.html
+To run this program, you just have to activate javascript in your browser (if it's desactivate) and then open index.html

 ## Acknowledgments